-Deb Edberg, MD, is the inaugural chief wellness officer of Oak Street Health, a Chicago value-based primary care center for Medicare patients.
+Deb Edberg, MD, is the inaugural chief wellness officer of Oak Street Health, a Chicago-based network of value-based primary care centers for Medicare patients.

 Becker's recently connected with Dr. Edberg to discuss provider wellness, her perspective on wellness as a practicing physician and what well-being initiatives Oak Street Health has implemented since her appointment.